ronaldochaves/MasterShittens/thesis/sentences.md

 - not only to achieve just a feasible design, but also a design objective
 - optimization algorithms begin with one or more design solutions supplied by the user and then iteratively check new design solutions in order to achieve the true optimum solution
 - The purpose of the formulation procedure is to create a mathematical model of the optimal design problem, which then can be solved using an optimization algorithm
+- optimization algorithms are routinely used in aerospace design activities to minimize the overall weight, simply because every element or component adds to the overall weight of the aircraft
+- a naive optimal design is achieved by comparing a few (limited up to ten or so) alternative design solutions created by using a priori problem knowledge
+- efficiency and speed of optimization algorithms depend, to a large extent, on the number of chosen design variables

 ***
 ## Turbine Design